Python-GIS-book/site/source/part2/chapter-06/md/00-introduction-to-geographic-objects.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 # Representing geographic data in vector format

 In this section, you will learn how geometric objects, such as `Point`, `LineString` and `Polygon`, are represented on a computer in vector format.
-Creating and representing vector-based geometric objects is most commonly done using the shapely [^shapely] library which is one of the fundamental libraries in Python GIS ecosystem when working with geographic data.
-Thus, basic knowledge of shapely is highly useful when using higher-level tools that depend on it, such as **geopandas**, which we will use extensively in the following sections of this book for geographic data analysis.
+Creating and representing vector-based geometric objects is most commonly done using the `shapely` [^shapely] library which is one of the fundamental libraries in Python GIS ecosystem when working with geographic data.
+Thus, basic knowledge of `shapely` is highly useful when using higher-level tools that depend on it, such as `geopandas`, which we will use extensively in the following sections of this book for geographic data analysis.

-Under the hood shapely uses a C++ library called GEOS [^GEOS] to construct the geometries.
-GEOS is one of the standard libraries behind various GIS software, such as PostGIS [^PostGIS] and QGIS [^QGIS].
-Objects and methods available in shapely adhere mainly to the Open Geospatial Consortium’s Simple Features Access Specification [^OGC_sfa] (see Chapter 5.2), making them compatible with various GIS tools.
-Next, we will give a quick overview of how to create different kind of geometries using shapely.
+Under the hood `shapely` uses a C++ library called `GEOS` [^GEOS] to construct the geometries. `GEOS` is one of the standard libraries behind various GIS software, such as PostGIS [^PostGIS] and QGIS [^QGIS].
+Objects and methods available in `shapely` adhere mainly to the Open Geospatial Consortium’s Simple Features Access Specification [^OGC_sfa] (see Chapter 5.2), making them compatible with various GIS tools.
+Next, we will give a quick overview of how to create different kinds of geometries using `shapely` that can then be used in geographical data analysis and computation.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ## Creating Point geometries

-When creating geometries with shapely, we first need to import the geometric object class which we want to create, such as `Point`, `LineString` or `Polygon`.
+When creating geometries with `shapely`, we first need to import the geometric object class which we want to create, such as `Point`, `LineString` or `Polygon`.
 Let's start by creating a simple `Point` object.
 First, we need to import the `Point` class which we can then use to create the point geometry.
 When creating the geometry, we need to pass the `x` and `y` coordinates (with a possible `z` -coordinate) into the `Point()` -class constructor, which will create the point geometry for us, as follows:
 <!-- #endregion -->

 ```python editable=true jupyter={"outputs_hidden": false} slideshow={"slide_type": ""}